gonzalo-/cyberpunk/README.md

 * [Dark city](https://www.imdb.com/title/tt0118929/): A man struggles with memories of his past, which includes a wife he cannot remember, and a nightmarish world, no one else seems to be waking up from.
 * [La Jetée](https://www.imdb.com/title/tt0056119/): The story of a man forced to explore his memories in the wake of World War III's devastation, told through still images.
 * [Metropolis (1927)](https://en.m.wikipedia.org/wiki/Metropolis_(1927_film)): In the future, in the Million-acre city of Metropolis, wealthy industrialists and business magnates and their top employees reign from 50 to 1,000-story skyscrapers, while underground-dwelling workers toil to operate the great machines that power the city.
+* [Hackers](https://www.imdb.com/title/tt0113243/): Hackers are blamed for making a virus that will capsize five oil tankers.

 ## TV Shows
 * [Mr. Robot](https://www.imdb.com/title/tt4158110/)